 Many people are now clued-in on the availability of hypoallergenic pillows on the market.
 Compared to other types of pillows, anti-allergy pillows could mean better sleep and health for people with allergies.

-Contrary to popular belief, dust allergy is not caused by dust.
-It is caused by the excretion of dust-mites.
-Symptoms of this allergy include red and itchy eyes and nose, sneezing and coughing.
-If you are one of these people, switching to a hypoallergenic pillow can be beneficial.
+Contrary to popular belief, a dust allergy is not caused by dust.
+Rather, it is caused by excretions from dust mites.
+Symptoms of a dust allergy include red and itchy eyes, a runny nose, sneezing, and coughing.
+If you suffer from dust allergies, switching to a hypoallergenic pillow can be beneficial.

 Easy Wash and Dry

 Doctors and experts agree that another way to reduce a dust mite infestation is to wash pillows often.
 The downside to owning a natural-fill pillow is that they are more complicated to wash and dry.
 Silk cotton pillows, for instance, are hard to dry and can harbour mould and mildew if not dried correctly.
 They also have a tendency to clump up over time.
 Synthetic-fill hypoallergenic pillows, on the other hand, are easier to wash and dry quickly without losing their fluff or compromising their ability to repel dust mites.
 This easy maintenance makes them a good alternative for allergy sufferers.

 Wide Range of Choices

 There are also a lot of options when it comes to hypoallergenic pillows.
 Wool is a great choice as it is naturally hypoallergenic and anti-bacterial.
 The only downside to owning wool pillows is the cost since they’re usually on the high end.
 Check out wool pillows made from alpaca wool as they tend to be a bit cheaper.

 Polyester fiberfill pillows are also hypoallergenic.
 They’re made from small, curled synthetic polyester fibres and are extremely fluffy and durable.
 Best of all they’re quite affordable, costing as much as half the price of other types of pillow stuffing.